How to make a rubber stamp

 how to make a rubber stamp step 7

-Using the x-acto blade, start carving from the outline.
-Keep the blade at a 30 degree angle with the sharp edge pointing away from the line you are carving.
-Don’t cut too deep.
+Using a craft knife, start carving from the outline.
+Keep the blade at a 30-degree angle, with the sharp edge pointing away from the line you are carving.
+Try not to cut too deep, or you'll weaken the structural integrity of the stamp.

 Step 8